dswah/pyGAM/doc/source/index.rst

   conda install -c conda-forge pyGAM

-You can install the bleeding edge from github using ``flit``.
+You can install the bleeding edge from github using ``poetry``.
 First clone the repo, ``cd`` into the main directory and do: ::

-  pip install flit
+  pip install poetry
-  flit install
+  poetry install

 Optional